 Transportation provides essential access in our region – to medical care, employment, education, community services, and more.
 That’s why MetroPlan Orlando uses public opinion research to understand the needs of those who travel in Orange, Osceola, and Seminole counties.

-NEW: 2021 REGIONAL TRANSPORTATION SURVEY report
+2021 REGIONAL TRANSPORTATION SURVEY report

 The 2021 Regional Transportation Survey Report shares fascinating findings from a survey of 3,055 Central Floridians on a variety of topics, including: